jeremy-edward-bauerle/LegendSRD/pdf_output/spirit_magic/edits/by-hand.md

 | 3         | 1D6+18 | 19-24     | 22 |
 | +1        | +6     | +6        | +6 |

 ### Attitude

 Each spirit has an attitude towards magicians who approach it.
 Some will be friendly, others neutral and some hostile.
 Spirits belonging to the magician's tradition will most likely be friendly.
 Neutral spirits consist of both those belonging to traditions which are not hostile to the shaman as well as those not considered part of any tradition.
 Hostile spirits are those belonging to enemy traditions or are inherently antagonistic due to mythic, runic or elemental oppositions.
 The attitude of a spirit towards a spirit magician affects how it will react to being approached, to being bound and what it might do if it ever escapes a binding.

 ## Binding Spirits

-The Legend rules leave it up to the players and Games Master in any campaign to determine the precise procedures for gaining spirits with the assumption each campaign will generate its own guidelines.
+The players and Games Master determine the precise procedures for gaining spirits with the assumption each campaign will generate its own guidelines.
 There are, however, some common elements that are likely to underlie most Spirit Magic traditions.

 Worshippers of a spirit cult gain spirits through undertaking a ritual in collaboration with a shaman to bind a spirit into a fetish.
 The shaman searches the spirit plane for a suitable spirit for the supplicant, defeats it in spirit combat and then binds it to a fetish that has been prepared by both shaman and supplicant.
 While the shaman journeys, the supplicant fasts and mediates, purifying himself in preparation for the gift of the spirit.
 The bound spirit counts against the owner's limit, not the shaman's.
 Although there is nothing stopping a non-shaman undertaking the search and binding a spirit by himself, the task is dangerous and would be frowned on by other members of the community.